 At KS 4 (Years 9 and 10) pupils studying music follow the BTEC Level 2 qualification.
 BTECs offer a practical, project based approach, as an alternative to the more traditional GCSEs.
 Learners can choose from a number of mandatory and optional units for which they have to present evidence, based on actual real-life scenarios.
 This allows them to demonstrate their independent learning skills and knowledge by managing their own progress, with the support of the teacher.
 Assessment is by project based assignment briefs and external assessment.
 Results are graded as Pass/Merit/Distinction, which are equivalent to GCSE level 9-1.

 At sixth form (16+), pupils have the opportunity to study for an Extended Project Qualification under our music or creative pathways programmes of study.
 The project can be performance/composition/artefact based, or focus on research and investigation of a particular topic; thus providing learners with the opportunity to explore something that really interests them.
 It is equivalent to an AS level and is awarded equivalent UCAS points.
 Its content focuses on developing a range of transferable skills such as independent research skills and creativity, that are highly valued by universities and employers.

 You can download the BTEC L2 “Music first award” student course guide here.

-You can download the EPQ student course guide here.
+You can download the Music and Creative Pathways EPQ student course guides here.

 For information about private instrumental music lessons see the Music Enrichment page.